St Lawrence's Church, York: St Lawrence today

 During the period of vacancy following the retirement of Fr.
 Adam Romanis, St Lawrence's have hosted a wide range of guest preachers at term-time solemn Evensong.
-January 2025 saw the Ebor Singers partake in Choral Evensong which was broadcast on BBC Radio 3.
+January 2025 and 2026 both saw the Ebor Singers partake in Choral Evensong which was broadcast on BBC Radio 3.

 The church is a member of The Society of St Wilfrid and St Hilda, and seeks episcopal and sacramental oversight from the Bishop of Beverley, Stephen Race.

 The church has links with the York Normandy Veterans' group, and in 2021 installed a newly designed memorial window on the Western wall of the tower lanai, created by Helen Whittaker of Barley Studios.
 In 2025, to mark the eightieth anniversary of V.E.
-Day, St. Lawrence's held a special commemorative evensong, officiated by The Right Reverend Paul Ferguson, quondam Bishop of Whitby, which was attended by the local civic party, the York Normandy Veterans Association, and Ken Cooke, the last surviving D-Day veteran from York.
+Day, St Lawrence's held a special commemorative evensong, officiated by The Right Reverend Paul Ferguson, quondam Bishop of Whitby, which was attended by the local civic party, the York Normandy Veterans Association, and Ken Cooke, the last surviving D-Day veteran from York.

 Services

-St. Lawrence's maintains a robed choir, altar servers and traditional ritual during services.
-During the church's interregnum, there are currently three services every Sunday, rather than the previous four, using predominantly Book of Common Prayer rites, and is one of only two York parish churches still to sing Evensong every Sunday.
-The church also recites the Ten Commandments at every B.C.P.
-Communion.
+St Lawrence's maintains a robed choir, altar servers and traditional ritual including incense and vestments during services.
+Owing to the church's interregnum, there are currently three services every Sunday, rather than the previous four, using predominantly Book of Common Prayer rites: Mattins, a sung Mass, and Evensong which is choral during term time.
+It is one of only two York parish churches still to sing Evensong every Sunday.

-According to the Church website, the regular services are currently as follows: